firstdraft/appdev-lessons/glossaries/the-one-reference-part-01.md

 ⇒ Integer
 ```
 The `step` method initializes the block variable to be the value of the `Integer` that called the method.
 The first `Integer` argument is the the value the block variable is when the loop will stop.
 The last `Integer`argument is what value to modify the block variable  after each iteration.
-This method returns the [`Integer`](#integer){:target="_blank"} that called the method.
+This method returns the `Integer` that called the method.

 ```ruby
 1.step(10, 3) do |counter|